Meet Our Members

 Mayhew earns his living as an electrical engineering consultant, but his real passions are singing, bicycling, kayaking, motorcycling, gardening, cooking (and eating!) and working on just about anything mechanical.
 He ventures into Boston often to concerts of classical music, and describes himself as a complete Anglophile.
 Mayhew has been taking cello lessons for the past few years, an instrument that is completely new to him.
 He is also a lover of motorcycles, and often speaks fondly of his Vespa.
 Like Victoria, he has been active in every part of our community’s development.

 Valerie enjoys warm weather outdoor activities such as kayaking, swimming, gardening, watercolor painting and more.
 For about 10 years now, she has been rug hooking and hopes to attend TIGHR (The International Guild of Handhooking Rugmakers) meeting in Newfoundland in 2021.

 She also hopes to travel, hopefully with other Hager Household friends, to distant lands.

-Priscilla is a lifelong gardener who runs her own fine gardening service with an organic emphasis.
+Priscilla is a lifelong gardener who recently sold the organic gardening business she founded 21 years ago.
 Previous careers include institutional advancement for nonprofit arts organizations and high end retail sales.
 A widow, she lives in the exurbs of Boston with her Bengal cat, Mister Stripey, and enjoys reading, contra dancing, travel and the great outdoors.

 He is a birder and uses that as an excuse to travel both in the US and abroad while also on a quest to see all of Shakespeare’s plays on the stage.